paulwizviz/system-engineering/README.md

 The artefacts were drawn from these [CONTRIBUTORS](./CONTRIBUTORS).

 ## Working Examples

+* [LotteryStat] - A working example to demonstrate the use Goroutines and databases based on UK lottery results.
+* [Narwhal](https://github.com/paulwizviz/narwhal) - An opoen source Go-based library that encapsulate Docker with features to support operations like `solidity compiler`, `grpc compiler`, etc.
 * [ValueLeap](https://github.com/paulwizviz/valueleap) - A microservices implementation based on a simulated e-commerce domain.

 ## Notes